 Feeling lonely has been linked to an increased risk of heart disease, Alzheimer’s disease, depression and even premature death.
 Developing effective treatments to reduce loneliness in older adults is essential, but previous treatment efforts have had limited success.

 What to do?
-Researchers at UCLA now report that a simple meditation program lasting just eight weeks reduced loneliness in older adults.
+Researchers at the University of California, Los Angeles (UCLA) now report that a simple meditation program lasting just eight weeks reduced loneliness in older adults.
 Further, knowing that loneliness is associated with an increase in the activity of inflammation-related genes that can promote a variety of diseases, the researchers examined gene expression and found that this same form of meditation significantly reduced expression of inflammatory genes.

 In the current online edition of the journal Brain, Behavior and Immunity, senior study author Steve Cole, a UCLA professor of medicine and psychiatry and a member of the Norman Cousins Center for Psychoneuroimmunology at UCLA, and colleagues report that the two-month program of mindfulness-based stress reduction (MBSR), which teaches the mind to simply be attentive to the present and not dwell in the past or project into the future, successfully reduced the feelings of loneliness.